Medically Reviewed by Dr. Majid Tanveer, DVM

 During cooler weather, dogs can hold the warmth of their body if they sleep under any cover.
 Your dog can also adjust its breath by sleeping under the cover.

-The covers work as a support for weak dogs and can feel relaxed and calm.
+The covers work as a support for weak dogs, and they can feel relaxed and calm.

 Whoa!
 Let’s look at the dark sides!
 The good sides are tremendous.